 For older kids why not check out the art museum?
 Classic art is a great way to talk to your kids about different periods in history.
 Discuss how they viewed beauty and what they were focused on.
 Talk about art styles and painting techniques.
 You can even discuss the artists, where they came from, how old they were when they started, and how they lived their lives.

-Modern art is a fun way to interest kids in art.
+Modern art is a fun way to interest kids in art and spend quality time with your children.
 Many modern art museums offer interactive displays where kids can change the art itself.
 Colorful pieces, huge sculptures and funny images are all over a modern art museum.
 Talk to your kids about how color affects your mood, discuss why the artist may have chosen to create the art, or try to figure out what the piece represents.
 You may be surprised at the creative ideas your kids come up with.
 There are even outdoor art museums that give active kids a chance to run and play while learning and seeing new things.
 And some art museums have interactive areas specifically designed to let kids explore making art.
 Many have free admission for children.

 8. Nature and Parks